awslabs/aws-encryption-sdk-specification/changes/2020-07-20_put-cache-entry-returns-nothing/change.md

 does not specify whether or not the Put Cache Entry operation returns the cache entry that it inserts.
 Some implementations do and others do not.
-This change specifiies that the Put Cache Entry operation MUST NOT return the cache entry that it inserts.
+This change specifies that the Put Cache Entry operation MUST NOT return the cache entry that it inserts.

 ## Out of Scope